MSA’s Globe Gear Giveaway Program

 - Departments who receive a donation of four sets of gear must use the gear for the benefit of their department and not for any other purpose.
 Gear cannot be resold.

-- Departments who receive gear agree that their department name, details from application essay, and photo may be used in media by Globe, DuPont, and the NVFC for the purposes of promoting the donation program.
+- Departments who receive gear agree that their department name, details from application essay, and photo may be used in media by MSA, DuPont, and the NVFC for the purposes of promoting the donation program.

 Applicants that do not meet the stated criteria will be disqualified from the application process.